fastfetch-cli/fastfetch/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 If you get the following error: `Error: couldn't find config: [...]`, copy the files in [presets](../../presets/) to `/usr/share/fastfetch/presets/` or `~/.local/share/fastfetch/presets/`.
-If this isn't possible (or to much work) for you, post the output of `fastfetch --show-errors --recache --multithreading false --disable-linewrap false`.
+If this isn't possible (or too much work) for you, post the output of `fastfetch --show-errors --recache --multithreading false --disable-linewrap false`.
 -->

 Often helpful questions: